pradal/ltpkgbuilder/CONTRIBUTING.rst

     $ git clone git@github.com:your_name_here/ltpkgbuilder.git

 3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::
+Assuming you have virtualenv_ installed, this is how you set up your fork for local development::

-    $ mkvirtualenv dvlpt
+    $ virtualenv dvlpt
-    $ cd dvlpt/
+    $ dvlpt/script/activate
-    $ python setup.py develop
+    (dvlpt)$ python setup.py develop

 4. Create a branch for local development::